saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 There are many tools for handling complex architecture of deploying changes of your applications from the build stage to your cluster, most times the term and process of archiving this is called GitOps only if github is being used as the single source of truth in the scenerio.
 <!--truncate-->
-And out of many of these tools, ArgoCD is one among the best that you can use, its also open source, and thats what we are writing about here.
+And out of many of these tools, ArgoCD is one among the best that you can use, its also open source, and thats what i am are writing about here.

 ## Prerequisites:
 - A Running kubernetes Cluster provisioned using terraform